saucelabs/saucectl-xcuitest-example/README.md

 :bulb: We also provide [DemoApp](DemoApp/) to demonstrate the test workflow.
 Click [here](.github/workflows/test.yml) for more details on how to build your XCUITest test pipeline.

-To download prebuilt demo apps, run "sh ./scripts/download-test-apps.sh" and the apps will download to a directory called "demo-apps/"
+To download prebuilt demo apps, run "sh ./scripts/download-test-apps.sh" and the apps will be downloaded to a directory called "demo-apps/".

 ### Build `DemoApp` for Real Device